Court to decide if private border wall can go next to river

 Dating back to the Secure Fence Act of 2006, the U.S. has largely avoided building right next to the Rio Grande.

+There’s been relatively little border wall construction in Texas under Trump, though government attorneys have started going to courtto seize private land for the project.

 The U.S. sued to stop Fisher’s project, leading to U.S. District Judge Randy Crane issuing a restraining order.
-Also opposing the project is the National Butterfly Center, a nonprofit located just up-river from the private site.
+Also opposing the project is the National Butterfly Center, a nonprofit located next to the private site.

 After hearing testimony last week, Crane will hear from more witnesses Thursday.
 If Crane lifts his restraining order, Fisher says his crews could start work as soon as Sunday and finish in eight days.